 The next stage involves the use of excimer lasers to change the cornea's curvature.
 While the surgeon is always in control of the proceedings, the actual movements of the laser are tightly controlled by computers.
 Beams of ultraviolet light work by removing tiny amounts of tissue.
 Over a period of around 15 minutes, this painstaking removal process changes the shape of the eye.

-4. Bandaging Surgeons will refer to the next stage as bandaging, but this doesn't usually mean you'll have to wear a physical bandage.
+The next stage is bandaging, but this doesn't usually mean you'll have to wear a physical bandage.
 In order to protect the newly-corrected eye, a soft contact lens is inserted.
 This gives the cornea and the epithelium a chance to heal without being exposed to contaminants.
 In most cases, new cells grow back in around five days - after which time the lens can be removed.

 The main alternatives to PRK refractive surgery are LASIK and LASEK.
 Both are very similar.
 However, in the case of LASEK, the epithelium is moved to one side, before being moved back into place.
 This process can shave several days off the recovery process.

 What Should I Expect?

 Once you've chosen a licensed and reputable surgeon, you'll be expected to undergo a series of tests.
 These are essential, as they allow the surgeon to map your specific laser treatment with pinpoint accuracy.
 The initial exam will involve your surgeon measuring the size of your pupils, as well as the curvature and thickness of your corneas.
 The surgeon will also gauge the moistness of your eyes.
 This procedure can involve dryness in the eyes afterwards.
 If you already have dry eyes, you might be deemed unsuitable for treatment.